Emil Calmanovici: Confession and trial

 In February 1953, Calmanovici gave in to Securitate violence and presented operatives with a fabricated account, stating that he had been part of a network of spies presided over by Milton (a name he came up with after recalling the 17th-century poet John Milton).
 His inquisitors soon rejected the story, and argued that it was additional proof of "provocation" on Calmanovici's part.

 Eventually, he agreed to sign his name to a confession drawn up by the PCR, in return for a promise that he was to be given at most a four-year sentence.
 It has been argued that the document endorsed by Calmanovici was directly inspired from the similar one handed over by Nikolai Bukharin during the 1938 Moscow Trial of the Twenty One.
 In its final form, it also incriminated Calmanovici of Zionism and spying in favor of the Western Allies (the United States, or, alternatively, the United Kingdom).

 Consequently, Calmanovici was indicted in Pătrășcanu's 1954 trial, where, despite early promises, the court ultimately sentenced him to life imprisonment and forced labor.
 The sentence was given on counts of crime against peace and high treason.
-As Pătrășcanu and Koffler were being swiftly executed in Jilava, he and the other persons sentenced (including Alexandru Ștefănescu, Petre Pandrea, Harry Brauner, Lena Constante, and Pătrășcanu's wife, Elena) were dispatched to the infamous Aiud Prison, on their way to various facilities.
+As Pătrășcanu and Koffler were being swiftly executed at Jilava Prison, he and the other persons sentenced (including Alexandru Ștefănescu, Petre Pandrea, Harry Brauner, Lena Constante, and Pătrășcanu's wife, Elena) were dispatched to the infamous Aiud Prison, on their way to various facilities.